orhanobut/wasp/README.md

 <img src='https://github.com/orhanobut/wasp/blob/master/images/wasp-diagram.png'/>

 #### The problem
-When it comes to daily development, you need more than just a library to handle networking, you need to handle mocking calls, using multiple end points, handling certificates andcookies and many other boiler plate code.
+When it comes to daily development, you need more than just a library to handle networking, you need to handle mocking calls, using multiple end points, handling certificates and cookies and many other boiler plate code.
 With wasp, you can easily handle everything.

 Wasp internally uses:
 - Volley for the network stack